huggingface/blog/dreambooth.md

 We conducted a lot of experiments to analyze the effect of different settings in Dreambooth.
 This post presents our findings and some tips to improve your results when fine-tuning Stable Diffusion with Dreambooth.

+Before we start, please be aware that this method should never be used for malicious purposes, to generate harm in any way, or to impersonate people without their knowledge.
+Models trained with it are still bound by the [CreativeML Open RAIL-M license](https://huggingface.co/spaces/CompVis/stable-diffusion-license) that governs distribution of Stable Diffusion models.

 _Note: a previous version of this post was published [as a W&B report](https://wandb.ai/psuraj/dreambooth/reports/Dreambooth-Training-Analysis--VmlldzoyNzk0NDc3)_.

 ## TL;DR: Recommended Settings